TheBeachLab/selfhosted/doc/taskserver.md

 This will generate a certificate and a private key for the user fran_sanchez

-## Copy the certificates in the machine/device where client taskwarrior is
+## Copy the certificates to the client machine/device (taskwarrior)

 Remember taskmaster user must have keys in .ssh folder and 2FA enabled